Krutik4421/Live-Video-Colour-detection/README.md

 </details>

 ## How to Run Program
-<b>Step 1: Open py file [here](https://github.com/Krutik4421/Live-Video-Colour-detection/blob/main/live-video-colour-detection.py)</b>
+<b>Step 1: Open py file from [here](https://github.com/Krutik4421/Live-Video-Colour-detection/blob/main/live-video-colour-detection.py)</b>

 <b>Step 2: Run it in any python compiler and it will open camera ,place any object in front of camera of which you want to detect color.</b>